infiniflow/infinity/docs/references/pysdk_api_reference.md

     - 'rank_constant=30': The default value is `60`.

 - `weighted_sum-specific options`:
     - 'weights=1,2,0.5': The weights of children scorers.
-The default weight of each weight is `1.0`.
+The default weight of each way is `1.0`.

 ### Returns